lucasm/lucasm/README.md

 ## Open Source

-For contractual reasons I use GitHub only for open source contributions.
+For contractual reasons, I use GitHub only for open source contributions.
 Take a look below.